 You can check the volume of these alternate keywords on keyword research tools like Google Keyword Planner and use them for optimizing different pages on your website, your PPC ads, your blog posts, and so on.

 A/B testing in marketing is a popular method of finding out which strategy, content type, etc. works best for the respective business goals.
 You can A/B test content versions too.
 For example, create two different versions of a marketing campaign content, split your audience and present the different versions to the different halves.
 This gives you an idea of which version is getting more clicks or driving more traffic to your site.

 But creating two versions of content every time is added effort.
 ChatGPT can help with this as you can prompt the tool to generate two variations of text for the same input.
 This means you get two versions for A/B testing at half the effort.

 Narrato’s AI writer also lets you generate up to three variations of text for every use case.

 The insights from such A/B testing methods can help inform your content strategy for better results.

 A use case of generative AI tools and bots that you wouldn’t usually think of is for training your new hires.
 If you’ve just hired a new writer, for instance, and you want them to learn about the importance of content SEO in marketing, how to optimize content for search, etc. just set them up with ChatGPT.
 Give them a set of important questions to ask and let them interact with the AI bot to get the answers.
 This will save both you and your new hire a lot of time and trouble.

-Getting new hires to learn the fundamentals of the trade doesn’t really need manual training.
+Getting new hires to learn the fundamentals of the trade, for example apex trader funding, doesn’t really need manual training.
 You can create training material, but that again is time-consuming and needs research.
 Instead asking them to get the answers from ChatGPT can be the easier way out.
 For the new hire too, it is easier than having to read tons of articles online.
 The experience is more interactive and they can go deeper into their research with follow-up questions if they want to.

 Email marketing with ChatGPT